 Recheck the operating point of your Geiger tube and adjacent points, by measuring the plateau using the 137Cs source.
 Remember that the maximum counting rate should not exceed 1000 counts/sec.
 After establishing the operating point, measure the background rate keeping all sources of radiation at least 5 or 6 feet away.
 Count for a time period sufficiently long to determine the background to 5% accuracy.
-Hint: this lab is long.
 Plan spreadsheets and the rest of your measurements while the background is counting.